Groupthink: Causes

 Although it is possible for a situation to contain all three of these factors, all three are not always present even when groupthink is occurring.
 Janis considered a high degree of cohesiveness to be the most important antecedent to producing groupthink, and always present when groupthink was occurring; however, he believed high cohesiveness would not always produce groupthink.
 A very cohesive group abides with all group norms; but whether or not groupthink arises is dependent on what the group norms are.
 If the group encourages individual dissent and alternative strategies to problem solving, it is likely that groupthink will be avoided even in a highly cohesive group.
 This means that high cohesion will lead to groupthink only if one or both of the other antecedents is present, situational context being slightly more likely than structural faults to produce groupthink.

+A 2018 study found that absence of a tenured project leader can also create conditions for groupthink to prevail.
+Presence of an "experienced" project manager can reduce the likelihood of groupthink by taking steps like critically analysing ideas, promoting open communication, encouraging diverse perspectives, and raising team awareness of groupthink symptoms.

+It was found that among people who have bicultural identity, those with highly integrated bicultural identity as opposed to less integrated were more prone to groupthink.
+In another 2022 study in Tanzania, Hofstede's cultural dimensions come into play.
+It was observed that in high power distance societies, individuals are hesitant to voice dissent, deferring to leaders' preferences in making decisions.
+Furthermore, as Tanzania is a collectivist society, community interests supersede those of individuals.
+The combination of high power distance and collectivism creates optimal conditions for groupthink to occur.